freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 860.1

-I think that table is complete for now.
+I think the primary key is on a better column now.
+The table looks complete for now.
 Next, create a new table named `more_info` for some extra info about the characters.

 #### HINTS